PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 ## Tumbling frequency and changing ligand concentrations

-* SHUANGER: can you please make the legend in the figures more clear?
-E.g., why not use "bound_ligand", "CheA", etc.?

-* SHUANGER: How did you determine the steady-state concentrations here?
-Trial and error?

 When no ligand is added, we see the concentrations remain at steady state.
 CheY activity remains at the background level, resulting in background tumbling frequency.

 ![image-center](../assets/images/chemotaxis_tutorial5.png){: .align-center}

-When we have 1e4 attractant molecules, the addition of attractant molecules increases the concentration of bound receptors, therefore leads to less active receptors, and less CheY activities.
+When we have 5000 attractant molecules, the addition of attractant molecules increases the concentration of bound receptors, therefore leads to less CheA autophosphorylation, and less CheY activities.

 ![image-center](../assets/images/chemotaxis_tutorial6.png){: .align-center}